Responding to Pakistan's Internally Displaced (RAPID)

 RAPID is a funding program that allows Concern to quickly and efficiently deliver aid to people displaced by conflict or natural disaster.Read More

-A common misconception is that refugees are flooding into Europe and North America.
+A common misconception is that refugees are flooding from Africa and Asia into Europe and North America.
 In most cases, they seek refuge in the closest neighboring country.

-A quick note that we’re focusing specifically on refugees and listing them by country of origin for this accounting.
+A quick note that we’re focusing specifically on refugees for this accounting.
 You can check out our explainer on the differences between migrants, refugees, asylum-seekers, and internally-displaced.

 Ethiopia is host to over 867,000 refugees.
 Most have escaped conflict in nearby South Sudan, Somalia, Sudan, and Eritrea.
 In recent years, COVID-19 has complicated the support of these refugee and internally-displaced communities, closing access to education for much of 2020 and creating shortages in medical supplies such as medications and diagnostic equipment.
-The country is also at the center of the current Horn of Africa crisis, a multi-year drought that is impacting both refugees and host communities.
+The country is also still recovering from the worst of the Horn of Africa crisis, a multi-year drought that continues to impact both refugee and host communities.

 Bangladesh has also been hit especially hard by climate change, with increasingly severe weather patterns — especially in monsoon season.
 These risks are magnified among refugee communities, who live in informal housing that is routinely destroyed by flood and fire.
 The close quarters have also made the transmission of diseases like COVID-19 a major concern.